34 Creative Wall Art Ideas for Every Blank Spot in Your Home

 Themed Wall Art

 Dress up a bare area with variations on a single decorating theme.
 The small print hanging directly above this dining table was the inspiration for a beach theme.
 A collection of artifacts in shadow boxes, including seashells and a framed bathing suit, draws attention to the dining area and ties together the whole look.

 Hop on the typography trend and use letters or words to create an artsy arrangement.
 Use a variety of sizes, colors, and materials in your wall art display.
 For example, try combining prints of your favorite word or phrase with three-dimensional artifacts in shadow boxes.

 Dress up your walls with variations on a single theme.
-Pick a subject or motif you love—like this homeowner's interest in birds—and repeat it in a collection of paintings, prints, needlepoints, and more.
+Pick a subject or motif you love, like this homeowner's interest in birds, and repeat it in a collection of paintings, prints, needlepoints, and more.
 If you crave a little continuity, frame all your pieces in the same style of frame.

-Filling the Space
+Filling Wall Space with Art